The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 Borgel and the International Watch Co.
 (IWC)

-From 1894 the London branch of Stauffer, Son & Co., a firm named Stauffer & Co., was supplied with watches by IWC, and from 1898 the movements of these bore the mark "S&Co." under a crown inside an oval, together with the words "Peerless" and Swiss made.
+From 1894 the London company Stauffer & Co., a branch of the Swiss watch manufacturer Stauffer, Son & Co. of la Chaux-de-Fonds, was supplied with watches by IWC and became their exclusive agent for Britain and the Empire.
+From 1898 IWC movements supplied to Stauffer & Co. bore the trademark "S&Co." under a crown inside an oval, together with the words "Peerless" and Swiss made.
 These were both Stauffer trademarks, the S & Co. mark with a crown inside an oval was registered by Stauffer Son & Co. in 1880, and Peerless was a trademark registered by Stauffer, Son & Co. in 1896.
+You can read more about Stauffer and IWC on my pages about the two companies, Stauffer, Son & Co. and IWC: The International Watch Co.

 Both bare (uncased) movements and complete watches were supplied by IWC to Stauffer & Co.
 Some of the complete watches were supplied in Borgel cases, and many of the bare movements supplied by IWC were put into Borgel cases.
 Whether this was done by Stauffer & Co. in London, or in Switzerland before export to the UK, is not known.
 The cases were clearly made in Switzerland and imported to the UK, as evidenced by the UK Assay Office import hallmarks, but the hallmarks do not show where the movement was put into the case.